 Local government finance enters the new year on a knife edge – efficiencies and back office savings from year-on-year salami slicing budgets will not yield the degree of savings required in the future.

 The next parliament will have to consider radical reform of the way public services are resourced around people and places rather than continued alignment to departmental silos – if vital public services funded by ever diminishing resources are to deliver impact for the people who rely on them.

 Jessica Studdert is a political adviser to the LGA Labour Group.
 Follow her on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.